gristlabs/grist-help/help/examples/2023-07-proposals-contracts.md

 ![project-dashboard-start](/examples/images/2023-07-proposals-contracts/project-dashboard-start.png)

 Now that we have all of our Project details in a Card view, we can hide them from our table view.
-Under the Table tab of the Creator Panel, select all columns except **Project Name** and **Customer Name** then click the green 'Hide Columns' button.
+Under the 'Table' tab of the Creator Panel, select all columns except **Project Name** and **Customer Name** then click the green 'Hide Columns' button.

 *![Hide Columns](/examples/images/2023-07-proposals-contracts/hide-project-columns.png)*
 {: .screenshot-half }

-By keeping most project details in the Card widget, rather than the table widget, it simplifies our dashboard.
-You can easily see all projects in the table widget and when you want to see details for a specific project, select the project and the card widget will update to show you project details.
+Keeping most project details in the Card widget, rather than the Table widget, simplifies our dashboard.
+You can easily see all projects in the Table widget, and when you want to see details for a specific project, select the project and the Card widget will update to show you project details.

 ![project-table-card](/examples/images/2023-07-proposals-contracts/project-table-card.png)

 Finally, we'll want to add a view of our project-specific proposal.
 Add a new custom widget to the page by clicking the green 'Add New' button then 'Add widget to page'.
-Under 'Select Widget', select *Custom* and under 'Select Data', select `Projects`.
+Under 'Select Widget', select 'Custom' and under 'Select Data', select `Projects`.
 Under 'Select By', select `Projects` and add to page.

 *![Add custom Widget](/examples/images/2023-07-proposals-contracts/add-custom-project-widget.png)*

-Configure the custom widget by selecting Markdown from the Custom dropdown.
+Configure the custom widget by selecting 'Markdown' from the 'Custom' dropdown.
 You must allow 'Full document access'.

 Under 'Content', select the column **Proposal**.
 This is the formula column that combines our template formatting with our project-specific data.